 DoD Mentor-Protégé Program

 Traditionally, these partnerships have delivered a variety of products and services specialized in: environmental remediation, engineering services, information technology, manufacturing, telecommunications and health care.
-Recently new Mentor-Protégé Agreements have focused on corrosion engineering, information assurance, robotics, circuit board and metal component manufacturing.
-The DoD hopes that future Agreements will focus on new technology areas such as radio frequency identification devices and enhanced security assurance.

 The Protégé participants have established long-term business relationships with providers of government and commercial goods and services.